Paula's Body Shop

 • Help

 • If you have trauma-based reactions like ticklishness or fearing to be touched, you will be respected.
-In fact, these reactions are often trust based, and Paula is highly skilled in shifting an untrusting body into a trusting state, which is a healing state.
+In fact, these reactions are often trust based, and Ms. Mae is highly skilled in shifting an untrusting body into a trusting state, which is a healing state.

 • She will never lie to you.
 In fact, she has been described as "honest to a fault."